Constructing a Toile

 Again this is very artistic and you can’t really rely on any of the measurements.
 Feel free to send me photos of your draft so I can help and critique.

-To complete the collar, square off the end of the collar from the roll line, about 3 inches (or a little more to be safe) from the top of the shoulder point.
+To complete the collar, square off the end of the collar from the roll line, about 3 graduated inches (or a little more to be safe) from the top of the shoulder point.
 The exact width depends on the width of the back neck, and with construction errors or fabric stretching out of shape unknowingly, I like to add a little extra here.

 Waist Seam